ludwigschulze/ludwig-schulze.github.io/index.md

 **Working Papers**

 1. Goodbye Comrades!
-Origins of Illiberal Political Preferences.
+Origins of Illiberal Political Preferences

 2. Going Through The Roof: Difference-in-Differences Designs in Contexts of Natural Boundaries (with Joris Frese)